HugoDataAnalyst/poGORealDataAnalysis/README.md

 Verify Table Slider-bar, it's missing✔

 Add names to map visual?
-Bug on  search - reset to page 1 when Search by name
+Bug on  search - reset to page 1 when Search by name✔

 Nests in to map visualization as a geofence?
 Add ditto logic?